ichiche/Azure-PowerShell/Availability Zone/README.md

 #### Virtual Machine

-1. It is supported to verify the status of **Region Disaster Recovery** and **Zone to Zone Disaster Recovery** using Azure Portal.
+For verifying the status of **Region Disaster Recovery** and **Zone to Zone Disaster Recovery**

+1. Azure Portal (Supported)

-1. Az Module require additional permission to perform action 'Microsoft.RecoveryServices/vaults/extendedInformation/write', reader role is not enough.
+1. Az Module is supported but require additional permission to perform action 'Microsoft.RecoveryServices/vaults/extendedInformation/write', reader role is not enough.

-1. Azure CLI does not support.
+1. Azure CLI (Not Supported)

 **Reference**